14 min read

 This summarizes the features of MapR-DB tablets living inside a container:

-Three core services, MapR-XD, MapR-DB, and MapR Event Streams work together to enable the MapR converged data platform to support all workloads on a single cluster with distributed, scalable, reliable, high performance.
+Three core services, MapR-XD, MapR-DB, and MapR Event Streams work together to enable the MapR Data Platform to support all workloads on a single cluster with distributed, scalable, reliable, high performance.

 This gave an in depth look at some but not all of the reasons for choosing MapR-DB, for more information explore the links below.